Chase & Hyatt Launch New World of Hyatt Business Credit Card

 • Shipping

-For example, if I spent $10,000 combined on shipping, dining, and airline tickets through the remainder of the fourth quarter of 2021, I would earn a total of 20,000 World of Hyatt points.
-Although these categories typically earn just 1x point per dollar, I the accelerator would give me another point per dollar at the end of the quarter.
+For example, if I spent $10,000 combined on shipping, dining, and airline tickets in the fourth quarter of 2023, I would earn a total of 20,000 World of Hyatt points.
+Although these categories typically earn just 1x point per dollar, the accelerator would give me another point per dollar at the end of the quarter.

 Other World of Hyatt Points Earning Categories